Pak court sentences Hafiz Saeed to 11 years in jail in terror financing cases

 The anti-terrorism court or ATC had indicted Saeed and his close aides on December 11 in the terror financing cases.
 On last Saturday, judge Bhutta deferred the verdict against Saeed in two terror financing cases till February 11.

-In the two cases, the prosecution produced some 20 or so witnesses in the ATC who testified against Saeed and his close aides for their involvement in terror financing.
-Saeed pleaded "not guilty" in both the cases.
-The Counter Terrorism Department had registered 23 FIRs against Saeed and his accomplices on the charges of terror financing in different cities of Punjab province.
+In the two cases, the prosecution produced some 20 witnesses in the court who testified against Saeed and his close aides for their involvement in terror financing.
+Saeed pleaded "not guilty" in both cases.
+The Counter-Terrorism Department of Punjab province had registered 23 FIRs against Saeed and his accomplices on the charges of terror financing in different cities in the province.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)